zasmamaw/Making_Embedded_Systems/Assignment02/readme.md

 Make a block diagram describing an embedded system you’d like to have or make.
 Be imaginative.
 Reality does not apply here.

+I chose to create the diagram for a smart plant monitor systems.
+It reads various sensors (ALS, temp, humidity, soil moisture, soil pH) to trigger a water pump as well as a shield for protecting against the sun.

 <img width="482" alt="Screen Shot 2021-11-28 at 1 02 21 PM" src="https://user-images.githubusercontent.com/34926684/143785859-64f59b9b-93ec-4ab5-ba0c-f2fa737e201a.png">